Domestic violence and abuse

 If you are being hurt

-- There is support to help you - it's not your fault
+- Remember that there is support to help you - it's not your fault.

 If you are being harassed by calls on your mobile, try to change your phone number.